sozercan/kubectl-ai/README.md

 `kubectl-ai` requires an [OpenAI API key](https://platform.openai.com/overview) or an [Azure OpenAI Service](https://aka.ms/azure-openai) API key and endpoint, and a valid Kubernetes configuration.

-> I don't have a non-Azure OpenAI API key, non-Azure OpenAI API is not tested.

 For both OpenAI and Azure OpenAI, you can use the following environment variables:

 ```shell